dv-lse/fdi-patent-innovate/data/narrative.md

 The graph on the right shows the difference in patent count between the ‘treated’ and the ‘counterfactual’ regions (in logarithms).
 If the blue region is above 0, one can say that the patent count in the treated region is significantly higher than the control.

-We aggregate all the years when a foreign company is patenting abroad at time 0 on the graph.
+We center the first time when a foreign company is patenting abroad at time 0 on the graph.
 Everything to the left of 0 are the years pre-dating the arrival of the foreign firm in the country, everything to the right is the aftermath of the investment.

 #